Info with Attitude - The Kill Zone

 As a freelance fiction editor, I find that military personnel, professionals, academics, police officers, and others who are used to imparting factual information in objective, detached, bias-free ways often need a lot of coaching in loosening up their language and adding attitude and emotions to create a captivating story world.

 Today I welcome back to TKZ my friend and editor, Jodie Renner, to share tips on imparting factual information without it coming off like the dreaded “info dump”.
 Her craft-of-writing book, Style That Sizzles & Pacing for Power, recently came out in paperback.
-Enjoy!
+Enjoy!-------------------

 by Jodie Renner, editor and craft writer